Slovenia Self Guided Biking

 The route brings you from the Alps to the sea, passing through one of Slovenia’s most important wine districts.
 Amazing karst caverns, Lipizzaner horses, alpine lakes and stately castles…this is a memorable bike tour!

-2023 Price Version A / 11-day tour: €1450 Euros per person double occupancy, 2023 Price Version B / 8 day tour: €1280 Euros per person double occupancy High Season Supplement (May 7 - September 15): 100 Euros per person
+2024 Price Version A / 11-day tour: €1490 Euros per person double occupancy, 2024 Price Version B / 8 day tour: €1280 Euros per person double occupancy

-Version A Single Supplement: €400 Euros, Version B Single Supplement: €300 Euros
+Version A Single Supplement: €560 Euros, Version B Single Supplement: €410 Euros

 Price Includes: